sca-opdir/sber-biodiversite-ml-prediction/_pages/apprentissage.md

 #### References

 * Lengerich B.,  Xing E. P. and Caruana R. Dropout as a Regularizer of Interaction Effect ([2022](https://proceedings.mlr.press/v151/lengerich22a/lengerich22a.pdf)).
-Proceedings of the 25th International Conference on Artificial Intelligence and Statistics (AISTATS), Valencia, Spain.
+Proceedings of the 25th International Conference on Artificial Intelligence and Statistics (AISTATS), Valencia, Spain.
 PMLR: Volume 151.